 There are three major pyramids there: the Pyramid of Khufu, the oldest and highest of them all; the Pyramid of Khafre, slightly lower but cleverly positioned so as to appear higher; and the Pyramid of Menkaure, markedly smaller than the other two.
 Around them clusters what used to be a grand ceremonial complex, but is now a ruin requiring a supreme act of imagination to reconstruct; it includes smaller pyramids for the pharaohs’ queens, along with temples, causeways, and other ancillary structures.
 And presiding over it all from a short distance in front of the central Pyramid of Khafre, gazing inscrutably outward from the edge of the plateau to the Nile Valley below, lies the Sphinx, that strange human/lion hybrid whose enigmatic expression first began beguiling people 4000 years before the Mona Lisa smiled.

 Every day, the Sphinx looks on as buses pull into the parking lots down below, disgorging tourists sporting fanny packs and Nikes.
-Before coming here, most of the tourists have imagined the pyramids as standing in majestic isolation, but they’re quickly disabused of that notion.
+Before coming here, most of them have imagined the pyramids as standing in majestic isolation, but they’re quickly disabused of that notion.
 Rather than the expected sweeping desert vista, the teeming city of Cairo stands behind them.
-You can’t avoid the smell of this city of 23 million souls, much less the noise, nor the smog that billows up to blanket the plateau.
+You can’t avoid the smell of this city of 23 million souls, much less the noise, nor the smog that billows up to blanket the plateau on many days.

 On either side of the path up from the parking lot crouch the peddlers, selling overpriced water and “authentic Egyptian” memorabilia shipped in from China, while faux-Bedouins on camels and donkeys press the visitors from in front and behind (“Hey!
 Where you come from?”), offering to give rides and take contrived photos.
 The tourist economy in Egypt not being what it once was, their relentless pitches carry an unpleasant edge of desperation.